ipwnosx/docs-1/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 RKE templates can be created from scratch to pre-define cluster configuration.
 They can be applied to launch new clusters, or templates can also be exported from existing running clusters.

-As of Rancher v2.3.3, you can [save the configuration of an existing cluster as an RKE template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/applying-templates/#converting-an-existing-cluster-to-use-an-rke-template) Then the cluster's settings can only be changed if the template is updated.
+You can [save the configuration of an existing cluster as an RKE template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/applying-templates/#converting-an-existing-cluster-to-use-an-rke-template) Then the cluster's settings can only be changed if the template is updated.

 # Standardizing Hardware